State preparation with parallel-sequential circuits

 In general PS circuits, we numerically find that $\langle \eta \rangle$ interpolates between the brickwall and sequential limits and find that it is well approximated as

-with prefactors $c_{\eta,1},c_{\eta,2}$ of order unity and exhibit a mild dependence on the circuit layout (as well as $T$ and $M$), but only very weakly on system size~\cite{supp}.
-Importantly, we always find the dominant contribution (in the limit of sparse errors) to grow with $p_1TM$ (see \cref{err_fig}(b) and \cite{supp}).
+with prefactors $c_{\eta,1},c_{\eta,2}$ of order unity and exhibit a mild dependence on the circuit layout (as well as $T$ and $M$), but only very weakly on system size [cf.~\cref{apd_ep_calc}].
+Importantly, we always find the dominant contribution (in the limit of sparse errors) to grow with $p_1TM$ (see \cref{err_fig}(b) and \cref{apd_ep_calc}).
 Thus, in PS circuits with constant $M$, the errors are just \emph{linear} in $T$, as compared to the $T^2$ scaling in brickwall circuits.
-This result further supports the noise robustness of PS circuits for ground-state preparation [cf.~\cref{xy_err_fig}(c)].